-Easter in Mexico - Planeta.com
+Easter in Mexico

 Photo: Boris’ altar for Viernes de Dolores (2005)

 Mexico celebrates Easter with great passion.
-In 2020 Holy Week is celebrated April 5-11.
-Easter Week (Semana de Pascua) is the week afterward.
+In 2021 Easter Sunday is April 4.
+In 2022 Easter Sunday will be April 17.

 Carnival